sisl/XPlaneConnectX/Julia/README.md

 sendDREF(xpc::XPlaneConnectX, dref::String, value::Any)
 ```

 Writes a value to the specified DataRef, provided that the DataRef is writable.
+A full list of DataRefs can be found in `/.../X-Plane 12/Resources/plugins/DataRefs.txt`.
+Plugins can define their own DataRefs that you can subscribe to as well.
+Often, those definitions are stored within the plugin's directory itself.

 #### Arguments
 - `xpc::XPlaneConnectX`: An instance of `XPlaneConnectX` used to send the data.